vania020/Quantum_Sonification_Team/README.md

 ## Overview

-The project originally started from a broader quantum audio-visual framework that included both visualization and sonification.
-The current repository is now focused specifically on **quantum sonification**.

 The main goal is to create an audio representation of quantum circuit evolution, especially:

 - local qubit behavior